 A Little More on What are Bankable Funds

-For instance, cash, as well as, cashier’s checks are bankable fund types; they are accepted easily and deposited at every major bank.
-However, other types of assets like stocks and precious metals (even though they may be of significant value), usually won’t be accepted as a payment type.
+Bankable funds do not include many otherwise valuable assets.
 This is solely because these assets, despite being of value, aren’t cash or can’t be converted to cash easily.
 There are times when a merchant may need to undergo considerable stress and expense in an attempt to convert these payment forms to currency; also, an asset’s value such as stock or precious metal may drop precisely when a merchant accepts it as payment, as well as, when he or she tries attempts a conversion into currency.
 However, currency isn’t as volatile.

 It is possible for merchants to collect personal checks as bankable funds in that their method of conversion to cash is easy, particularly when check conversion technology is utilized.
 But, it may require some days to successfully convert a personal check into bankable funds, this is why some merchants won’t collect them.
 Certain merchants may reject personal checks with the mindset that the checks may be fraudulent.